Association of American Law Schools

-The Association of American Law Schools (AALS), formed in 1900, is a non-profit organization of 176 law schools in the United States.
+The Association of American Law Schools (AALS), formed in 1900, is a non-profit organization of 175 law schools in the United States.
 An additional 19 schools pay a fee to receive services but are not members.
 AALS incorporated as a 501(c)(3) non-profit educational organization in 1971.
-The association is a member of both the American Council on Education and the American Council of Learned Societies Its headquarters are in Washington, D.C.
+The association is a member of both the American Council on Education and the American Council of Learned Societies.
+Its headquarters are in Washington, D.C.

 History

+AALS was founded in 1900 by 32 charter law schools with the express purpose of improving legal education in the United States.
+James Bradley Thayer, a member of the Harvard Law Faculty, served as the association's first president.

 In August 1905, a new quarterly law publication was announced in the annual meeting held in Fort Wayne, Indiana.
 Henry Wade Rogers, dean of Yale Law School served as the president and 25 law schools were represented.

 Leadership

-Erwin Chemerinsky, dean of University of California, Berkeley School of Law, became president of AALS on January 8, 2022.
-The president-elect is Mark Alexander, dean of Villanova University Charles Widger School of Law, and Vincent D. Rougeau, president of the College of the Holy Cross, is the immediate past president.
+Austen Parrish, dean of University of California, Irvine School of Law, became president of AALS on January 11, 2025.
+The president-elect is Danielle Conway, dean of Penn State Dickinson Law, and Melanie D. Wilson, dean of Washington and Lee University School of Law, is the immediate past president.

+Kellye Y. Testy was named executive director and chief executive officer in January 2024 and started in the role in July 2024.
+Prior to joining AALS, Testy served as president and CEO of Law School Admission Council, dean of University of Washington School of Law and dean of Seattle University School of Law.

-Judith Areen became executive director and chief executive officer of AALS in February 2014.
+Judith Areen served as executive director and chief executive officer of AALS from 2014 to 2024.
 Prior to coming to AALS, Areen was on the faculty of Georgetown University Law Center where she served as dean from 1989 to 2004 and as interim dean in 2010.